PRP IN GENEVA

 Results before / after PRP for the face

-For rejuvenation, patients describe smoother, softer, and younger-looking skin after several sessions.
+For rejuvenation, patients describe smoother, softer and younger-looking skin after several sessions.

-The benefits include improved skin elasticity, a more radiant complexion, reduced fine lines, and denser skin on the face, neck, décolleté, and hands.
 The first results are generally visible after a few weeks, with progressive improvement over several months.
 Maintenance sessions are recommended.

 What are the side effects of PRP ?